-- II.C.
-Program Coordinator - II.C.1.
-There must be a program coordinator.
-(Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a)

-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+- II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration..
+(Core) - II.C.2.a) At a minimum, the program coordinator must be supported at 20 percent FTE for administration of the program.
+Additional support must be provided based on program size as follows: (Core)